 For women who chose to breastfeed their children, they had to find a way to work it into their normal daily work routine which often included working all day in the fields.
 For those who didn’t breastfeed, fed their babies undiluted cow’s milk sucked through a cloth or quill.

-death for these babies, without documentation we are only guessing.
+infant mortality.
+Without better documentation, we are only left to guess.
 My gut feeling is that poor nutrition probably

-played at least a contributing role.
-I have
+played at least a contributing role in many of these deaths.

 a great deal of respect for the women who had the courage to birth children